hypergravity/hypergravity.github.io/_posts/2016-08-21-python-high-performance-computing.md

 Also, SWIG and F2PY are useful to integrate C/C++ and Fortran into Python, respectively.

 ### Using LLVM

 - **numba/numbapro**

 Also, numba/numbapro is a very convenient way to speed up your code without much modifications (this is very important in development).

 ***

 ## Parallel computing

-### Concurrence
+### Asynchronous programming

+This is the third programming model besides serial and parallel programming model.
-This is to launch multiple threads simultaneously, and is like pseodo-parallel.
+It is to launch multiple threads asynchronously / concurrently.
-No performance enhancement.
+They may or may not be parallel.

-Available modules:
+Available modules: (Python 3.x only)

-1. concurrent
+1. concurrent (Python 3.2+)
+ - concurrent.futures
+1. asyncio
+ - asyncio.coroutines
+ - asyncio.futures

 ### Multi-threading